-Preelection polls had the conservatives neck and neck with Marine Le Pen’s Front national but the anti-immigration party got only 26 percent support, the same as in elections for the European Parliament last year.
+Preelection polls had the conservatives neck and neck with Marine Le Pen’s National Front, but in the end the anti-immigrant party got only 26 percent support, the same as in elections for the European Parliament last year.

 Elections were held across 102 départements, a level of government comparable to provinces in other countries.
 President François Hollande’s Socialists were projected to lose more than twenty out of the 61 they now control.

 Under the two-round voting system, the Front is unlikely to take control of even those regions where it got a plurality of the votes.
-Centrist and left-leaning voters can be expected to vote a mainstream conservative into office rather than risk a victory for the far right.
+Centrist and left-leaning voters can be expected to vote for a mainstream conservative rather than risk a far-right victory.

 The aggressively secular rhetoric is not altogether alien to the republican right but clearly tougher than it has espoused so far.
-Sarkozy seems determined to win back voters from the Front national but that could come at the expense of moderates who see Le Pen’s party as borderline racist.
+Sarkozy seems determined to win back voters from the National Front, but that could come at the expense of moderates who see Le Pen’s party as borderline racist.

 It also threatens to open up divisions in Sarkozy’s party.

 The Front is protectionist and wants France to leave the euro.
 The right has advocated budget consolidation and market reforms in opposition to Hollande’s Socialist government.
 If conservatives continue that line, they might not persuade many far-right voters to switch.

 A Front-light, Gaullist program, by contrast, would disappoint liberals and could allow the Socialists to claim they are now more serious about making France competitive.

 Since Hollande tapped Manuel Valls to become prime minister last year, his government has chartered a more business-friendly course, liberalizing shopping hours and protected professions, shortening labor arbitration procedures and cutting taxes to help companies reduce labor costs.